kevinleedrum/mds/README.md

 1. Node Version Manager (nvm): nvm allows you to manage multiple versions of Node.js on your machine.
 If you don't have nvm installed, follow the [installation instructions](https://github.com/nvm-sh/nvm) at nvm's GitHub repository for your operating system.

 2. Yarn: yarn is a replacement package manager for npm.
 It has a powerful workspaces feature that is ideal for a monorepo project such as this.

+We are using the `berry` version of yarn which is `Yarn 3`.
 Follow the [installation instructions](https://yarnpkg.com/getting-started/install) on yarn's official website.
 Since our nvm version is above 16.10, we recommend the `corepack` approach for installation.
+Ensure you've run `yarn set version berry` to be on the same version as other developers.

+We have chosen to disable the "Zero-Installs" feature of yarn for now until we have done more research into the benefits.

 #### Setup Instructions:
 1. Clone the repository to your local machine using the following command.
 Ensure you have ssh access to the repo: